bobgeorgethe3rd/yuri/README.md

 # yuri
-Yuri is a fancy zipless sweater based on the Huey & Hugo hoodies #freesewing #freesewingHuey #freesewingHugo
+Yuri is a fancy zipless cardigan based on the Huey & Hugo hoodies #freesewing #freesewingHuey #freesewingHugo

 >